SteveTrewick/SerialPort/README.md

 ## Reset

-If you need to reset the options on the port to ehatever they were when you got it
+If you need to reset the options on the port to whatever they were when you got it

 ```swift